Herrenchiemsee Palace may be Ludwigs masterpiece

 Some of my most treasured memories of Herrenchimsee are of the gardens and fountains of this palace.
 The fountains were like nothing I had experienced before and dominated the landscape the was viewable all the way to the water.
 The sculptures that are these fountains are like something you would see in Rome by Bernini or some other famous sculpture.
 The gardens have a central corridor leading from the front of the Palace to where the purpose dock for the royal ferries was to arrive.
 On either side of the corridor are rectangular water features with an amazing fountain in the centre.
 One could sit look and stroll this amazing area of the palace grounds for hours.
 There is a cafe onsite where you can enjoy a beverage and just take in your surrounds.
 Being in Bavaria I thought a traditional Bavarian weissbier was in order.
 I sat in the warm summer sun in an amazing place with my family and fully enjoyed a great beer.

 Herrenchiemsee Palace main downfall is that Ludwig died before construction was complete leaving 50 of 70 rooms unfinished.
 Herrenchiemsee, do yourself a favour and make the effort to see Herrenchiemsee Palace it’s the equal of Neuschwanstein and the crowds are much smaller

 From Prien station, there is a special Chiemsee train to the Prien/Stock boat pier which runs during the summer season.

 The pier is otherwise about a 30-minute walk from the station.

-Family Travel Tip: Horse and cart rides are available from the pier through the forset to Herrenchiemsee Palace.
-The Rides are available in the summer months.
+Family Travel Tip: Horse and cart rides are available from the pier through the forest to Herrenchiemsee Palace.
+The rides are available in the summer months.
 The carridge rides takes around 15 minutes and costs 3.50 euro for adults and 1 euro for kids.
-Our kids loves the horse and cart ride.
+Our kids loved the horse and cart ride.